The Bankrate promise

 Recommended credit score

-You’ll typically need excellent credit to qualify for this rewards credit card, although a “very good” FICO score of 740 or higher may also be enough.
+You’ll typically need excellent credit to qualify for this rewards credit card, although a FICO score of 740 or higher may also be enough.

 Why should you get the Capital One QuicksilverOne?

-The QuicksilverOne can be a better option if your credit score is only “fair” but you still want to earn rewards on your purchases.
-Additional factors to keep in mind include the following:
+The QuicksilverOne can be a better option if you have fair credit but want to earn rewards on your purchases.
+Here are other benefits that come with the card.

-This card offers the same basic redemption options, which include cash back, statement credits and gift cards.
+This card offers the same basic redemption options as the Capital One Quicksilver, which include cash back, statement credits and gift cards.

 Recommended credit score

-This card requires “fair” credit, which normally entails a FICO credit score of 580 to 669.
+This card requires a fair FICO credit of 580 to 669.

 The bottom line

-With that said, you can still benefit from signing up for the Capital One QuicksilverOne if your credit score needs some work.
-In fact, you could use this card responsibly and boost your credit score over time, at which point you could apply for a different credit card with more rewards and better perks or upgrade to the Quicksilver.
+That said, you can still benefit from signing up for the Capital One QuicksilverOne if your credit score needs some work.
+In fact, by using this card responsibly and boosting your credit score over time, you should be in a position to apply for a different credit card with more rewards and better perks — or upgrade credit cards to the Quicksilver.